PalNilsson/pilot-image/README.md

 # pilot-image

-Files for creating a pilot image.
-The Dockerfile also sets up the rucio-client (pip installed).
+Files for creating a PanDA Pilot image.
+The Dockerfile, based on the official AlmaLinux base image, also sets up ROOT and the rucio-client.

 ### Build instruction

 1. Copy the pilot source code into the build area, as the Dockerfile assumes the existance of a pilot3 directory there
-2. Build <code>docker build -t image_name . --build-arg RUCIO_VERSION=1.30.5 --build-arg DASK_VERSION=2023.6.1</code> (or other rucio/dask versions)
+2. Build <code>docker build -t image_name . --build-arg RUCIO_VERSION=1.31.5 --build-arg DASK_VERSION=2023.4.1</code> (or other rucio/dask versions)

 ### Test instruction